pretix/pretix-docs/docs/topics/vouchers.md

 The software will display an error message if the number of recipients and generated vouchers do not match up.

 ## Applications

+As described in the introduction, vouchers have several useful applications.
+These applications will be explained in the following subsections.

 ### Offering a limited discount